 Explore, interact, move, make words, take photos but – most importantly of all – don't miss the playful and thought-provoking urban playground of Alphabet at Finsbury Avenue Square, one of the London Design Festival's landmark projects.

 From 15-23 September, 26 bespoke colourful alphabet chairs will be popping up at Broadgate's popular outdoor space courtesy of the London graphic design studio, Kellenberger-White with LDF headline partner, British Land.
+Also don't miss our amazing evening drinks and Q&A with Kellenberger-White.

 Each chair represents a letter of the alphabet and comes in a different colour from paint manufacturers known for industrial metalwork – for example, spot the International Orange used on San Francisco's famous Golden Gate Bridge or uncover Cornflower Blue (the very shade of Middlesbrough's Transporter Bridge).